-Aptose will host a conference call to discuss results for the three months ended June 30, 2017 today, Tuesday, August 8, 2017 at 5:00 p.m.
-EDT.
-Participants can access the conference call by dialing (844) 882-7834 (North American toll free number) and (574) 990-9707 (International) and using passcode 58912011.
-The conference call can also be accessed at here and will also be available through a link on the Investor Relations section of Aptose’s website at ir.aptose.com.
+Aptose will host a conference call today, Tuesday, August 7, 2018 at 5:00 p.m.
+EDT to discuss results for the three and six months ended June 30, 2018.
+Participants can access the conference call by dialing (844) 882-7834 (North American toll-free number) and (574) 990-9707 (International) and using conference ID #2693419.
+The conference call webcast can be accessed here and will also be available through a link on the Investor Relations section of Aptose’s website at ir.aptose.com.
 An archived version of the webcast along with a transcript will be available on the Company’s website for 30 days.
-An audio replay of the webcast will be available approximately two hours after the conclusion of the call for seven days by dialing (855) 859-2056, using the passcode 58912011.
+An audio replay of the webcast will be available approximately two hours after the conclusion of the call through August 14, 2018 by dialing (855) 859-2056, using the conference ID # 2693419.

 The information contained in this news release is unaudited.

 Aptose Biosciences is a clinical-stage biotechnology company committed to developing personalized therapies addressing unmet medical needs in oncology.
 Aptose is advancing new therapeutics focused on novel cellular targets on the leading edge of cancer.
 The Company's small molecule cancer therapeutics pipeline includes products designed to provide single agent efficacy and to enhance the efficacy of other anti-cancer therapies and regimens without overlapping toxicities.
 For further information, please visit www.aptose.com.